hansbuehler/cdxbasics/README.md

             network  = config.network
             self.depth = network('depth', 10000, int, "Depth for the network")

+We can impose simple restrictions

-            self.width = network('width', 100, int, "Width for the network")
+            self.width = network('width', 100, Int>3, "Width for the network")

+Or enforce being a member of a list

+            self.ntype = network('ntype', 'fastforward', ['fastforward','recurrent','lstm'], "Type of network")

 Do not forget to call <tt>done()</tt> once done with this config.

             config.done()    # checks that we have read all keywords.